CyberAdvisor/Vellum-Export/README.md

 - '###' Vellum Flush Left
 - Use Ulysses Code Block for Quote Attributions
 - Use Ulysses Raw Block for Subtitles (Parts and Chapters - Not Book SUbtitle)
+- Add a Heading 1 for Epigraph, Copyright, Dedication pages and they will be hidden and setup the proper sections in Vellum

+### Styles

 - Use Ulysses Quote, Stong (Bold), Emphasis (Italic) as normal and they will translate
-- Bulleted and dashed lists will translate to bulleted lists in Vellum by can be changed to numbered lists there
+- Bulleted and dashed lists will translate to bulleted lists in Vellum This can be changed back to numbered lists in Vellum
 - Captions added to inserted images will translate properly in Vellum
-- Add a Heading 1 for Epigraph, Copyright, Dedication pages and they will be hidden and setup the proper sections in Vellum
-- Ornamental Breaks can be added "* * *" and will translate properly in Vellum
+- Ornamental Breaks can be added by using the Ulysses Divider Markup '----'
 - Ulyssess Footnotes and External URL Links translate properly